What is Inquiring Teachers?

 Inquiring Teachers offers professional development for librarians and other information literacy educators.
 It was established in 2018 by Andrea Baer, Ph.D.
 Andrea develops and facilitates all of these professional development opportunities.
 In addition to regularly scheduled online courses, Andrea offers online and in-person workshops for groups and institutions and one-on-one consultations regarding instruction.
 She also offers professional writing consulting.

 Inquiring Teachers works from an understanding of teaching and learning as at once social and personal, shaped by our unique experiences and backgrounds as well as our local and global contexts.
 This professional development is unique in its emphasis on reflection and community and in its integration of learning research, accessible theory, and everyday teaching practice.
 To foster this environment, classes are small (no more than 15 people) and all participants are given ongoing personalized and detailed feedback.

 What is the course format and structure?

 All courses take place through the course management system MoodleCloud.
 Courses last between four and six weeks.
 Participants engage online asynchronously, but follow a weekly course schedule.
 Participants interact with one another primarily through asynchronous discussions.
-Optional live sessions (1-2 per course) are also offered (determined based on participant interest and availability).

 Individuals can also contact Andrea to discuss self-paced options for course completion.